hapax/hapax.github.io/assets/maximal.md

 like the Mesopotamian surveyors above, which can recover some of Einstein's radical insights into the nature of spacetime.

 ### 2.1.
-Einstein's proposal <a id="sec-2-1" name="sec-2-1"></a>
+Measuring time <a id="sec-2-1" name="sec-2-1"></a>

-Sound has a speed of $c_S \approx 300 \text{ m/s}$, but only relative to its medium, the air.
+The laws of electromagnetism predict that, in vacuo, light travels at a speed

+$$
+c = 3.0 \times 10^8 \text{ m/s}.
+$$

+The equations make no mention of relative motion or a background medium in which light propagates.
+But physicists of the 19th century were convinced that light travelled through a medium called the *aether*, in the same way that sound travels through air.
-If you move with respect to the air, the speed of sound will appear to change.
+And if you moved relative to the aether, you would measure a different speed of light.

-In the 19th century, physicists imagined that a similar situation held for light.
-Instead of air, they thought that light propagated in an invisible substance called "aether".
+The aether was assume to be a fixed background, so a planet like the earth, orbiting in a circle, should generally be moving relative to it.

-The study of the aether was hampered by the extreme velocity of light, but eventually, Albert Michelson and Edward Morley devised a clever experiment to detect the earth's motion through the aether.
+If the earth is travelling relative to the aether, the speed of light should be different in different directions, and Michelson and Morley devised a clever experiment to detect this.
-The basic idea was to split up a beam of light on a turntable, send the beams in different directions, recombine them, and look for the interference effects that would arise from the different speed of light in different directions.
-This clever and very precise experiment saw *nothing*.
-Either that the earth wasn't moving through the aether (unlikely) or the experiment was insufficiently sensitive.
-But Einstein had an even more radical proposal: the aether didn't exist at all!
+In 1887, they performed the experiment and found no difference whatsoever.

 Even before the Michelson-Morley experiment, Einstein had come to doubt the existence of the aether.
 His reason was simple.
 The equations